 What do you want to wish for in the New Year? asks my friend Eric.
 It’s January in Teotitlan and the tradition is to go to the caves high up on a mountain top just outside the pueblo.
 Everyone goes — madres y padres, abuelos y abuelas, primos, hermanos, los ninos — by foot, in the back of pick-up trucks, or jammed into cars.
 A few go by 3-wheel taxi’s that I call “tuk tuk’s.”
 Some even ride horses.
 It is a parade going one-way up the narrow, cobbled, becoming earth-packed, path.
 We bring a picnic and find a spot we can call our own and begin to gather stones and small rocks to build our dreams.
 Most everyone wishes for a new house and builds miniature versions, multi-storied with a grand central garden, walkways, a roof of twigs.
 We make an offering of a few pesos at the altars at the foot of the caves.
 It feels as if people have been doing this for generations.
 Sunset comes.
 It is chilly, glorious, a celebration of dreams.
 The photo you see is “Sunset at Las Cuevitas” that I shot in 2006.

-Workshops, Retreats, Expeditions.
-We offer hands-on, in-depth field study -- learn, see, do -- with artists who are great teachers.
-In small groups, limited to 10 people, you develop skills and explore your creativity with lots of personal attention.
-We pride ourselves on giving you affordable cultural immersion experiences.
-Ask us about customized programs tailored to your travel plans.
+Workshops, Retreats, Residencies.
+We offer hands-on, in-depth cultural immersion experiences in small groups, limited to 10 people.
+You develop skills and explore your creativity with lots of personal attention.
+We pride ourselves on giving you affordable experiences.
+Ask us about customized programs individually tailored or for groups.

-Tagsarcheology art blogsherpa Chiapas class cooking course creative writing culture day of the dead dia de los muertos Eric Chavez Santiago Federico Chavez Sosa fiber folk art food indigo jewelry Mexico Mexico City Museo Textil de Oaxaca natural dyes Oaxaca photography poetry postaweek2011 pottery Puebla recipe recipes retreat safety shopping Teotitlan del Valle textiles tourism traditions travel Travel and Tourism weaving workshop workshops yoga Zapotec
+Tagsarcheology art blogsherpa Chiapas class cooking course creative writing culture day of the dead dia de los muertos Eric Chavez Santiago Federico Chavez Sosa fiber folk art food indigo jewelry Mexico Mexico City Museo Textil de Oaxaca natural dyes Oaxaca photography poetry postaweek2011 pottery Puebla recipe recipes retreat safety shopping Teotitlan del Valle textiles tour tourism traditions travel Travel and Tourism weaving workshop workshops yoga Zapotec

-© Oaxaca Cultural Navigator LLC -2012.We give permission to reuse the content on this blog, including excerpts, photos and links only when full and clear credit is given to Norma Hawthorne, Oaxaca Cultural Navigator LLC along with a link to the original content.
-Thank you for being respectful of this request. -Norma
+© Oaxaca Cultural Navigator LLC -2013.We give permission to reuse the content on this blog, including excerpts, photos and links only when full and clear credit is given to Norma Hawthorne, Oaxaca Cultural Navigator LLC along with a link to the original content.
+Thank you for being respectful of this request. --Norma Hawthorne